alibaba/lightweight-neural-architecture-search/README.md

 This product contains third-party components under other open source licenses.

 See the [NOTICE](NOTICE) file for more information.

 ***
 ## Changelog
-**1.0.0** was released in 24/03/2022:
+**1.0.2** was released in 2022/09/19:

-* Support entropy score for zero-shot search.
+* Support madnas score for training-free search.
-* Support latency prediction for hardware device.
+* Support mixed-precision Quantization tasks.
-* Support Classification and Detection tasks.
+* Update the searched mixed-precision models.

 Please refer to [changelog.md](docs/changelog.md) for details and release history.